Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Introduction

 These two sources of sample inefficiency primarily arise because most group-based RLVR algorithms rely on point estimators that consider only the rewards from the current rollout group when estimating the underlying reward distribution for advantage estimation.
 While such estimators can be reliable when the number of sampled responses per group is sufficiently large \cite{casella2024}, practical RLVR settings often operate in low-sample regimes due to computational constraints.
 In these settings, point estimators remain unbiased but suffer from high variance, which can lead to variance collapse and unstable training dynamics.

 To address this limitation, we adopt a statistical perspective that models rewards as stochastic outcomes drawn from a distribution induced by the policy.
 Instead of relying on point estimation, we employ a Bayesian framework \cite{gelman1995bayesian} to model uncertainty explicitly and incorporate temporal reward dynamics.
 Within this framework, we propose the \textbf{D}iscounted \textbf{B}eta--\textbf{B}ernoulli (\textbf{DBB}) reward estimation, which tracks the evolving reward distribution by discounting historical observations.
 While DBB introduces a small bias, it significantly reduces variance and avoids variance collapse, thereby providing more stable and informative training signals (\cref{fig:intro_figure}).
-Empirically, DBB yields a lower mean-squared error with respect to the true reward distribution than point estimation in low-sample scenarios.
+Empirically, DBB yields a lower mean squared error with respect to the true reward distribution than point estimation in low-sample scenarios, provided that the discount factor $\lambda$ is chosen in a reasonable range.

 We evaluate GRPO with the DBB reward estimator (GRPO-DBB) on two model scales, Qwen3-1.7B-Base and Qwen3-8B-Base \cite{yang2025qwen3technicalreport}, across six in-distribution mathematical reasoning benchmarks, including MATH500, Minerva, AIME24/25, AMC24, and OlympiadBench.
 GRPO-DBB consistently outperforms naive GRPO and other baselines across all benchmarks and model sizes.
-Specifically, compared to GRPO, GRPO-DBB achieves average Acc@8 improvements of 3.22 and 2.42 points on Qwen3-1.7B-Base and Qwen3-8B-Base, respectively.
-Furthermore, on three out-of-distribution reasoning benchmarks such as MMLU-Pro, GPQA-Diamond, and Big-Bench Hard, GRPO-DBB yields average Acc@8 gains of 12.49 and 6.92 points over GRPO on 1.7B and 8B models, respectively.
+Specifically, compared to GRPO, GRPO-DBB achieves average Acc@8 improvements of 3.43 and 2.32 points on Qwen3-1.7B-Base and Qwen3-8B-Base, respectively.
+These improvements are statistically significant across nearly all benchmarks over four independent runs.
+Furthermore, on three out-of-distribution reasoning benchmarks such as MMLU-Pro, GPQA-Diamond, and Big-Bench Hard, GRPO-DBB yields average Acc@8 gains of 10.05 and 8.34 points over GRPO on 1.7B and 8B models, respectively.
+GRPO-DBB also outperforms recent strong baselines including the replay-based RePO and the variance-collapse-aware GRESO and DAPO.